spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-ui.md

 >**Note**: Worker nodes are the main compute resources running containerized applications in a Kubernetes cluster.
 System nodes (or master nodes) are the control plane components that manage the overall Kubernetes cluster and the workloads running on the worker nodes.
 The regular nodes are the on-demand nodes.
 The recommendation is to migrate the unmanaged worker nodes to become Ocean-managed Nodes.
 In the example above, before migration, there are no Ocean-managed nodes.

-Once you start migration, Ocean automatically detects the workloads (nodes and pods) of the associated Kubernetes cluster and displays a list of all the discovered nodes.
+Once you start the migration, Ocean automatically detects the workloads (nodes and pods) of the associated Kubernetes cluster and displays a list of all the discovered nodes.

 ![aks-workload-migration-discovery-vals](https://github.com/user-attachments/assets/5b99abd3-88a9-4063-b915-c7dff9fd5322)